dwave-examples/tour-planning/README.md

 | ``bus_5``              | Bus leg 5     | False                          |
 | ``drive_5``            | Drive leg 5   | False                          |

-In the above case, the mode of locomotion selected for leg 5 is to cycle.
+In the solution above, cycling is the mode of locomotion selected for leg 5.

 The CQM is built as follows with a single objective and several constraints:

 * **Objective: Maximize Exercise**

-    To maximize exercise on the tour, the CQM sets an objective to maximize the total values of exercise of all the tour legs.
-It does this in a summation over the following multiplicands for each leg:
+    To maximize exercise on the tour, the CQM objective is to minimize the negative summation of values of exercise set for each locomotion mode across all the tour's legs.

-    * length
-    * slope
-    * exercise value of each mode of locomotion
-    * binary variable representing each mode of locomotion

     ![eq_exercise](assets/formula_exercise.png)